mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 <!--
 - Radio, Voices
   - Melna confused
-  - Passes listener to Mel
+  - Passes listener to Melna
-  - Mel hears static
+  - Melna hears static
     - Lin upset
     - Listeners only work on Ulukoma
       - "Oh shit.
 What do they do now?" moment